gridgain/yardstick/README.md

 The delay, the pause and the period in seconds (Note: it can be 0.1 seconds for example).
 Please pay attention that restarters warmup delay is an absolute time from benchmark start, it does not depends of benchmark's warmup delay.
-In this case, yardstick will start new servers for each benchmark (the same with `RESTART_SERVERS=true`), and after starting of driver, yardstick will killing server by the hostname according to the delay, the pause and the period time.
+In this case, yardstick will start new servers for each benchmark (the same with `RESTART_SERVERS=true`), and after starting of driver, yardstick will kill server by the hostname according to the delay, the pause and the period time
 * `CONFIGS` - comma-separated list of benchmark run configurations which are passed to the servers and to the benchmarks

 Example of `benchmark.properties` file to run 2 instances of `EchoServer`